vyroenergy/vyro-boilerplate-api/README.md

 ### Local Environment

 We recommend using **Node version 20** or greater.
+You can check your node version with `node -v`.

 You'll also need [pnpm](https://pnpm.io/) installed.
 You can install it globally with:

 ```bash
 npm install -g pnpm